 Takoma Park, Montgomery County, and Prince George's County - we pride ourselves on how green we are.
 Here are some tips for greening your lifestyle on the New Ave.

 Shop Local I Use the New Ave to find the businesses and services you need right in your neighborhood to avoid driving those extra miles.
-On Wednesdays, the Crossroads Farmer's Market on Holton Lane by the Post Office even has produce grown locally and breads baked around the corner until 7 PM.
+On Wednesdays between May and November, the Crossroads Farmer's Market has locally-grown produce, meats, and baked goods.

 Bags, bags, bags I Bring them to the grocery store, to pick up Friday night take-out, or when buying socks and underwear.
 When you see overflowing trash cans make sure to report them to the City, County or the store manager, so trash and other debris do not blow into the Sligo Creek or the Anacostia River.

-Ride the bus I Make friends, get exercise, lose weight, and catch up on your reading or listening list.
+Ride the bus I Make friends, get exercise, lose weight, and catch up on your reading or latest playlist.
 Public transit is a great way to save energy and money, avoid polluting, stay informed, and get some time to your self in a busy, fast paced world.
-Buses on the New Ave take you directly to the green, red, and orange lines.
+Buses on the New Ave take you directly to the green, red, and orange Metro lines.

 Car share I Get rid of your second car and use zip car when you need to double up on the driving.
 Much faster and convenient than rentals, the more users, the more cars are available.

 Grow I Start a garden in your back yard, join a community garden or green and beautify a public area.
 With local community gardens and a City grant to help you start or improve your own neighborhood or institution's efforts on the New Ave you have no excuse not to get your hands dirty.